MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/administration/recover-inactive-mailboxes-error.md

 search.appverid: MET150
 ms.date: 9/21/2022
 ---
-# "The mailbox has additional shards that need recovery" error when recovering inactive mailboxes
+# "The mailbox has additional shards that need recovery" error when recovering an inactive mailbox

 ## Symptoms

-You're an administrator in an organization and have sufficient permissions.
-When you try to [recover inactive mailboxes](/microsoft-365/compliance/recover-an-inactive-mailbox), you receive the following error message about multiple component shards:
+When you try to [recover an inactive mailbox](/microsoft-365/compliance/recover-an-inactive-mailbox) in Exchange Online, you receive the following error message about multiple component shards:

 > The inactive mailbox '\<identity of the inactive mailbox>' cannot be recovered because the mailbox has additional shards that need recovery.